Willtl/heurisko/README.md

 - Grey Wolf Optimizer
 - Whale Optimization Algorithm

-#### The following strategies are associated with each populatiob-based metaheuristics:
+#### The following strategies are associated with each population-based metaheuristics:
 - Opposition-based learning

-## List of implemented single-solution metaheuristics:
+### List of implemented single-solution metaheuristics:
 The methods below require that the `void localSearch()` function had been overridden in the solution class.
 - Iterated local search
    - Random perturbation
    - Swap perturbation
    - 2-opt perturbation

-## Problems addressed with the framework in the examples folder:
+### Problems addressed with the framework in the examples folder:
 - Non-convex continuous optimization examples
    - Rastrigin (indirect representation)
    - Ackley    (direct   representation)